Toto-Kotaro-Tanaka/ms3-uncle-jams-baking-recipes/README.md

 — **CSS3** —

 — **JavaScript** —
+* [Sanwebe](https://www.sanwebe.com/2013/03/addremove-input-fields-dynamically-with-jquery) for adding input fields

 > **Note:**
-> All credited codes are also mentioned on html files
+> All credited codes are also mentioned on html and js files

 ### Contents <a name="contents-heading"></a>